kevin-marshall/Managed.AnyCPU/README.md

 *Note: the project copies the AnyCPU dll using pre build events.*

-**In Visual Studio the menu path Test->Test Settings->Default Processor Architecture allows for setting the processor architecture which the unit tests are run on.**
+**In Visual Studio the menu path Test->Test Settings->Default Processor Architecture allows for setting the processor architecture the unit tests are run on.**

 ## Issues
 There is still one more issue to solve.
 I do not have a solution for deleting the managed C++ dll copied to disk from the AnyCPU's embedded resources.
 I have tried a couple of different approaches, but so far I have not found a good solution.